Lake Davenport Sailing Club

 Mr. and Mrs. Burdick N. Richardson Trophy

-Silver bowl and base donated to LDSC in 1970 by the Richardsons, to be awarded annually to the Class C Season Champion.
+Silver bowl and base donated 1970.
+Awarded to the Class C Season Champion.

 Memorial Day Trophy

-Wooden sailboat on base purchased by LDSC in 1982, to be awarded annually to winner of Memorial Day Series.
+Wooden sailboat on base, purchased 1982.
+Winner of Memorial Day Series.

 Fourth of July Trophy

-Silver fluted bowl on base.
-Purchased by LDSC in 1976, to be awarded to winner of Fourth of July Series.
+Silver fluted bowl on base, purchased 1976.
+Winner of Fourth of July Series.

 Shorey Trophy

-Sailboat model on walnut base, originally won by Lew Shorey in 1941 as Season Champion of Snipe Fleet.
-Donated by Shorey to LDSC in 1970, to be awarded annually to winner of Founder's Day Series.
-This trophy is not awarded for possession, but winner's name is engraved on it.
+Sailboat model on walnut base, originally won by Lew Shorey in 1941.
+Donated 1970.
+Winner of Founder's Day Series.
+Not awarded for possession; winner's name engraved.

 Labor Day Trophy

-Model sailboat on tall silver cup.
-Purchased by LDSC in 1976, to be awarded annually to winner of Labor Day Series.
+Model sailboat on tall silver cup, purchased 1976.
+Winner of Labor Day Series.

 Mayor's Trophy

-Sailboat plaque presented in 1968 to LDSC by Davenport Mayor John Jebens.
-To be awarded annually to the highest placing local sailor in the Polar Bear Regatta who does not otherwise win a trophy.
+Sailboat plaque presented 1968 by Mayor John Jebens.
+Awarded to highest placing local sailor in the Polar Bear Regatta who does not otherwise win a trophy.

 Class MC Trophies